badlandproject/bdl_toogle-v2/README.md

 # bdl_toogle-v2
-A toggle system for vRP 1.0 framework made in LUA, we had an earlier version of it before, this one has new features and a better optimization.
+A toggle system for vRP 1.0 framework made in LUA, we had an earlier version of it before, but this one has new features and a better optimization.